sa6iko1501/Bulls-and-Cows-mobile-app/README.md

 This is the first mobile app that I'm attempting.
-It was a small Uni project intended to teach us the absolute basics of Android Studio.
+It was a small Uni project intended to teach us the absolute basics of Android Studio(I personally used IntelliJ).
 It utilizes Plain Old Java and nothing more